 The Most Effective and Lowest Cost Option to Treat Low Back Pain

-The Alliance for Physical Therapy Quality and Innovation (APTQI) assessed different treatment interventions for low back pain within the Medicare program.
-What they found was the average total cost of care for low back pain (including doctor visits, testing, treatment, etc.) was $11,515 for those who received physical therapy as the first treatment compared to $13,606 for those receiving injections, and $24,294 for those receiving surgery.
+The Alliance for Physical Therapy Quality and Innovation (APTQI) recently assessed different treatment interventions for low back pain within the Medicare program.
+The study looked at total costs for treating back pain in 472,000 Medicare beneficiaries.
+The study revealed the average total cost of care for low back pain was lowest for those who received physical therapy first.
+Costs including doctor visits, testing, treatment, etc. over 120 days averaged out to $3,992 for those who received physical therapy as the first treatment compared to $4,905 for those receiving injections, and $16,195 for those receiving surgery.

 Studies also show, the sooner you seek treatment, the lower your costs will be.
-Patients who were referred to physical therapy within 15 days of low back pain spent $3,500 less than those who received physical therapy within 45-90 days.
+Patients who were referred to physical therapy within 14 days of low back pain spent $3,500 less than those who received physical therapy within 45-90 days.
 Let’s take this thought process a step farther.
-Multiply that $3,500 saved with early physical therapy for each patient by the size of the sample used for the study, 472,000 beneficiaries.
-You get a savings of $1.652 billion dollars.
+Multiply the $3,500 saved through physical therapy for each patient in the study ($3,500 x 472,000) and you get a savings of $1.652 billion dollars.
 That’s a whole lot of money that could be saved across the Medicare system just by trying physical therapy first.

-Moving on from costs, let’s look at some of the common treatments for low back pain and see how they stack up against physical therapy:
+While physical therapy is a proven treatment option for back pain, let’s look at some of the common treatment options for low back pain to see how they stack up.

-Medication – Low back pain is the #1 reason for opioid prescription in the United States, however in 2016, the CDC recommended against the use of opioids for back pain in favor of “non-drug treatments like physical therapy.”
+Medication – Low back pain is the #1 reason for opioid prescription in the United States.
+However since 2016, the CDC recommends against the use of opioids for back pain in favor of “non-drug treatments like physical therapy.”

-Imaging – Having an X-ray or MRI for back pain is common, however it’s rarely needed or helpful.
-Research has NEVER demonstrated a link between imaging and symptoms.
-As we age, degenerative changes on imaging is common and a part of the aging process.
-90% of people age 50 to 55 have disc degeneration when imaged, whether they have symptoms or not.
+Imaging – Having an X-ray or MRI for back pain is common, however it’s rarely needed or helpful and adds to increased health care costs.
+Research has never demonstrated a link between imaging and symptoms.
+As we age, degenerative changes on imaging is common and is a normal part of the aging process.
+For example, studies show that 90% of people aged 50 to 55 have disc degeneration when imaged, whether they have back pain symptoms or not.

 - The New England Journal of Medicine found physical therapy to be as effective as surgery for treating meniscal tears and knee osteoarthritis.